Significant-Gravitas/AutoGPT/docs/content/AutoGPT/setup/index.md

 With llamafile you can run models locally, which means no need to set up billing, and guaranteed data privacy.

+!!! warning
+    At the moment, llamafile only serves one model at a time.
+This means you can not set `SMART_LLM` and `FAST_LLM` to two different llamafile models.

+!!! note
+    These instructions will download and use `mistral-7b-instruct-v0.2.Q5_K_M.llamafile`.
+    `mistral-7b-instruct-v0.2` is currently the only tested and supported model.
+    If you want to try other models, you'll have to add them to `LlamafileModelName` in [`llamafile.py`][forge/llamafile.py].
+    For optimal results, you may also have to add some logic to adapt the message format, like `LlamafileProvider._adapt_chat_messages_for_mistral_instruct(..)` does.

 1. Run the llamafile setup script:
    ```shell
    ./scripts/llamafile/setup.sh